solarsailorneo/digitalAvatarIdentity/README.md

 ![erc725_deployment_only](https://user-images.githubusercontent.com/104654584/174658086-3e4e5fdb-e07a-4145-a6d6-7ab4b3a71e5c.png)

-## Ways NOT to use this contract
+## Ways NOT to use this contract (DONTs)
-1. Encrypt the keys on-chain (as it is being done at the moment for demo purposes).
+1. Don't encrypt the keys on-chain (as it is being done at the moment for demo purposes).
-2. Store information on-chain in the value-pair that should **NOT** be known by everyone.
+2. Don't store information on-chain in the value-pair that should **NOT** be known by everyone.
 You should only store information in this contract that everyone else should know.
-3. Encrypt information that should **NOT** be known off-chain and store it on-chain (Don't do it).
+3. Don't encrypt information that should **NOT** be known off-chain and store it on-chain (Don't do it).

 ## Next Steps